pookiemaker/SimpleMakerThings/README.md

 # SimpleMakerThings

-This is my first attempt at using github.
-This a collection of simple things that make my life building things easier.
+Very Little code will be contained here.

+#  Useful Bits
+This is a list of things that I find useful.
+You can expect to find small sections for each of the areas.